| ZPOOL(8) | System Manager's Manual | ZPOOL(8) |

 All subcommands that modify state are logged persistently to the pool in their original form.

-command provides subcommands to
+The zpool command provides subcommands to

 create and destroy storage pools, add capacity to storage pools, and provide